tschaffter/dm-docker/dm-train-caffe/README.md

 # dm-train-caffe
-## Overview
-Trains basic GoogLeNet or AlexNet convolution neural networks (CNN) found at  [Caffe](http://caffe.berkeleyvision.org/).
+Trains an off-the-shelf AlexNet convolution neural network (CNN) using [Caffe](http://caffe.berkeleyvision.org/).

-Tasks:
-Trains a basic GoogLeNet or AlexNet CNN using an LMDB file created from 70% (default) of the cancer positive and negative training data.
-Trains on one epoch (40,000 iterations) of this training data.
+This example train an AlexNet model using the output of the pre-processing Docker image `dm-preprocess-caffe`.
+The required files to train a GoogLeNet model are also provided.
+The training is performed on one epoch (40,000 iterations) of the effective training set.

+## Input
+- the output of the pre-processing Docker image `dm-preprocess-caffe`

 ## Output
 - /modelState/train_googlenet_iter40000.caffemodel

 ## Contacts
-Shivanthan Yohanandan (syohan@au1.ibm.com)
+Shivanthan Yohanandan (shivy.yohanandan@gmail.com)
 Umar Asif (umarasif@au1.ibm.com)
 Antonio Jose Jimeno Yepes (antonio.jimeno@au1.ibm.com)

+Please direct your questions to the Discussion forum of the DM Challenge.